Mau Mau rebellion: Chuka massacre

 The Chuka massacre, which happened in Chuka, Kenya, was perpetrated by members of the King's African Rifles B Company in June 1953 with 20 unarmed people killed during the Mau Mau uprising.
 Members of the 5th KAR B Company entered the Chuka area on 13 June 1953, to flush out rebels suspected of hiding in the nearby forests.
 Over the next few days, the regiment had captured and executed 20 people suspected of being Mau Mau fighters for unknown reasons.
 The people executed belonged to the Kikuyu Home Guard—a loyalist militia recruited by the British to fight the guerrillas.
-Nobody ever stood trial for the massacre.
+All of the soldiers involved in the Chuka patrols were placed under open arrest at Nairobi's Buller Camp, but were not prosecuted.
+Instead, only their commanding officer, Major Gerald Selby Lee Griffiths, stood trial.
+Furthermore, rather than risk bringing publicity to the incident, Griffiths was charged with the murder of two other suspects in a separate incident that had taken place several weeks earlier.
+He was acquitted, but following public outcry, Griffiths was then tried under six separate charges of torture and disgraceful conduct for torturing two unarmed detainees, including a man named Njeru Ndwega.
+At his court-martial, it was stated that Griffiths had made Ndwega take off his pants, before telling a teenage African private to castrate him.
+When the private, a 16-year-old Somali named Ali Segat, refused to do this, Griffiths instead ordered him to cut off Ndwega's ear, to which Segat complied.
+On 11 March 1954, Griffiths was found guilty on five counts.
+He was sentenced to five years in prison and was cashiered from the Army.
+He served his sentence at Wormwood Scrubs Prison in London.
+None of the other ranks involved in the massacre has been prosecuted.

 Hola massacre

 The Hola massacre was an incident during the conflict in Kenya against British colonial rule at a colonial detention camp in Hola, Kenya.
 By January 1959, the camp had a population of 506 detainees, of whom 127 were held in a secluded "closed camp".
 This more remote camp near Garissa, eastern Kenya, was reserved for the most uncooperative of the detainees.
 They often refused, even when threats of force were made, to join in the colonial "rehabilitation process" or perform manual labour or obey colonial orders.
 The camp commandant outlined a plan that would force 88 of the detainees to bend to work.
 On 3 March 1959, the camp commandant put this plan into action—as a result, 11 detainees were clubbed to death by guards.
 77 surviving detainees sustained serious permanent injuries.
 The British government accepts that the colonial administration tortured detainees, but denies liability.